kadmanikanta/vehicle_theft_analysis_/README.md

 ### 4. Tableau Dashboard Structure

-- **Visuals**: Charts on temporal patterns, geographic hotspots, vehicle make analysis, and vehicle age distribution.
+- **Visuals**: Charts on temporal patterns, geographic hotspots, vehicle make analysis and vehicle age distribution.

 - **Filters**: Allow exploration of data by region, make, vehicle type, color, and more.